Post-Corona Job Search Tips for 50 Somethings

 Referring to experiences from 20 or 30 years ago, unless it is of specific value, dates you.
 Make sure you have a good general knowledge of recent national and international events plus general cultural developments.
 If you don’t know what an iPad is, you might be in trouble.
 Avoid using expressions that are self-deprecating around age (e.g. calling out a “senior moment”) or expressions from previous eras that may no longer be current.

 Post-Corona Update: This has changed a lot as interviews become virtual.
-Make sure you understand Automated interviews and how to handle any other online interview.
+Make sure you understand Automated Interviews and how to handle any other online interview.
 Clothes are vital.
 Tops and bottoms.
 The scene below may well be consigned to the history books.

 Remember to ask if the company is following health and safety protocols relating to making workplaces safe post Corona.
 This is important if you have an underlying vulnerability.

 Older employees are sometimes less tied to specific geographic areas because of young families etc. If you are able to extend your job search net wider, so much the better.
 Being mobile is a great asset.
+You can also get a digital visa if you have a portfolio career and can work from anywhere.

 Post-Corona Update: When borders open this can be useful.
 As already mentioned, companies are hiring and on-boarding remotely.

-Not-for-Profit organisations are happy to have senior level volunteers.
+Not-for-Profit organisations are happy to have senior-level volunteers.
 This is always helpful for networking, refreshing old skills or learning new ones.
-You can read about our Administration Manager, Nicola Jesse's first-hand volunteering experience HERE.
+You can read about our Administration Manager, Nicola Jesse’s first-hand volunteering experience HERE.

 Post-Corona Update: Many opportunities have been impacted by social distancing measures.
 But keep checking.
 Situations change on a daily basis and there are even opportunities to volunteer online.
 Some organisations offer remote volunteering such as teaching kids to read via initiatives linked to the COVID gap.
 Check out your local press.